BackComposing Dances

 I went to Holland in 1991 to call for their Christmas Course, at Henri Dunanthuis in Zeist near Utrecht, which was where I first met Fried Herman, Sharon and David Green who were part of her entourage, and Roger Davidson from New York who was her musician.
 He wrote a tune called “Dunant House Waltz” and the band played it at the end of the week.
 A few weeks later, out of the blue, I got a letter from Antony Heywood — then Chairman of the Dutch Folk Dance Society — saying “I hear you're planning to write a dance to Roger's tune.
 Please can we have it by the end of the month — we'd like to display it to Nel who's retiring as housekeeper after many years.”
 I had no intention of writing a dance — but I rise to a challenge!
 So you might count this as another one which I wrote as a commission.

 Anyway, of the three important ingredients the tune was given — a 32-bar waltz in the form AABA — I was hoping Roger would replace the final A by a C, but he never did.
 What about Style and Format?
-You could have a Playford-style dance in waltz time — up a double, siding, arming — but this seemed incongruous to me; the waltz hadn't been invented then.
+You could have a Playford-style dance in waltz time — up a double, siding, arming — but this seemed incongruous to me although Fried Herman did this with “Leah's Waltz”; the waltz hadn't been invented then.
 Better to have the same figure repeated a number of times.
 Format — it could be a circle, but I find this formation a bit limiting — you can only write so many circle mixers!
 Longways duple or Sicilian circle only allow two couples working together at a time.
 A set dance offers more possibilities, so the standard choices seemed to be 3 couples longways, 4 couples longways or a square.
 I didn't have that long to write it, so I discarded any of the more obscure formations that my brain might have come up with and decided on three couple longways with a partner change.
 This means that the progression is either the men move down one place and the ladies move up one place, or vice-versa.

 If you know the final version, try to forget it for the moment.